dialoguetoolkit/chattool/README.md

 Some of the new features are:

 - **Telegram** Participants can use the Telegram messenger app to connect to the chattool server
-- **Remote admin** Experimenters can monitor experiments relotely, using Telegram messenger
+- **Remote admin** Experimenters can monitor experiments remotely, using Telegram messenger
 - **WYSIWYG** The chattool includes a "What You See Is What You Get, ie. character by character interface which is useful for programming incremental interventions